A Distributed-Memory Algorithm for Computing a Heavy-Weight Perfect Matching on Bipartite Graphs: Results

-Unless otherwise noted, we report the speedup of the parallel AWPM algorithm relative to its runtime on a single node.
-AWPM still runs in parallel on a single node using 4 MPI processes and employs multithreading within a process.
+Unless otherwise noted, we report the speedup of the parallel HWPM algorithm relative to its running time on a single node.
+HWPM still runs in parallel on a single node using 4 MPI processes and employs multithreading within a process.

-At first, we discuss the scalability of the complete AWPM algorithm (including the time to compute the initial perfect matching) as shown in Figure~\ref{fig:compare-algo-edison} and~\ref{fig:compare-algo-Cori}.
-AWPM achieves $19\times$ speedup on average over 13 matrices that were able to run on a single node of Edison.
+At first, we discuss the scalability of the complete HWPM algorithm (including the time to compute the initial perfect matching) as shown in Figure~\ref{fig:compare-algo-edison} and~\ref{fig:compare-algo-Cori}.
+HWPM achieves a $19\times$ speedup on average over 13 matrices that were able to run on a single node of Edison.
 However, the performance improvement is more significant on bigger matrices.
 For example, our algorithm attains the best speedup of $82\times$ for NaluR3 on 256 nodes on Edison.
-On 256 nodes of Cori-KNL, AWPM achieves $30\times$ speedup on average over 14 matrices that were able to run on a single node.
+On 256 nodes of Cori-KNL, HWPM achieves $30\times$ speedup on average over 14 matrices that were able to run on a single node.
 The best speedups on Cori-KNL are attained on Li7Nmax6 ($114\times$) and NaluR3 ($97\times$).
-For the A05 matrix, as we go from 16 nodes to 256 nodes, parallel AWPM runs $8\times$ and $9\times$ faster on Edison and Cori-KNL, respectively.
+For the A05 matrix, as we go from 16 nodes to 256 nodes, parallel HWPM runs $8\times$ and $9\times$ faster on Edison and Cori-KNL, respectively.

-Since the primary contribution of the paper is the approximate weight augmenting cycles algorithm, we show its scalability separately in Figure~\ref{fig:cycleonly-big7-scaling}.
+Since the primary contribution of the paper is the weight increasing alternating 4-cycles algorithm, we show its scalability separately in Figure~\ref{fig:cycleonly-big7-scaling}.
 We only show results for matrices with more than 200M nonzeros.
-For all matrices in Figure~\ref{fig:cycleonly-big7-scaling}, the parallel augmenting cycles algorithm attains more than a $50\times$ speedup on both Edison and Cori-KNL.
-Among these matrices, the best speedups of $260\times$ was observed on 256 nodes of Cori-KNL for the Li7Nmax6 matrix, highlighting the excellent scalability of the newly developed algorithm.
+For all matrices in Figure~\ref{fig:cycleonly-big7-scaling}, the parallel weight increasing alternating cycles algorithm attains more than a $50\times$ speedup on both Edison and Cori-KNL.
+Among these matrices, the best speedup of $260\times$ was observed on 256 nodes of Cori-KNL for the Li7Nmax6 matrix, highlighting the excellent scalability of the newly developed algorithm.